 For validation event page creation, use the

---compose to identify the compose for which pages will be created, or
+--cid to identify the compose for which pages will be created.
+When using

 You may pass